jramsdell/jsr-lucene-project/ranklib_method.md

 This uses Lucene's LMDirichletSimilarity metric in place of the BM25 similarity metric, and it is used to score each query against the paragraph's text.

 #### combined
-This method combines the following previous methods as separate features:
+This method combines the following previous methods as separate features: BM25, LMDirichletSimilarity (mu 2000), entity_similarity (only using Jaccard string similarity), and first and second heading scores (i.e. pagename/header1/header2)/